nourGhribi/visiolinguistic-imageSearch/SPICE/README.md

 ```

 ## Data
 Prepare datasets of interest as described in [dataset.md](./dataset.md).
+The FashionIQ dataset is described thouroughly in the Interactive Image Retrieval module [here](../DCNET/README.md)

 ## Training
 Read the [training tutorial](./train.md) for details.